ttoocs/CPSC599.Haptics/README.md

 The end result is a rather impractical VNC client, but a functional one.
 The haptic feedback is consistently smooth and stable, and one is able to type on the remote system for whatever purposes they want.
 Including losing horribly at video games.

+#Compiling:

+This entire git is supposed to be in a sub folder in the chai3d directory, due to that being the common way we did all our assignments.

+Note: There is a patch applied to the chai3d bullet module, enabling the pass through of collision masks.
+So if obj.cpp is complaining of not finding the right function you know why.
+Forcing the if statement there and disabling commenting out the pass through may fix this, but there will be a performance loss.
+Alternatively, I do have my modifications of chai3d provided in my fork of the git: https://github.com/ttoocs/chai3d